onosproject/onos-gui/docs/deployment.md

 > The onos-gui deployment consists of 2 containers:
 >
-> * onos-gui - containing an nginx web server and the compiled GUI
+> * onos-gui - containing an nginx web server, kubectl and the compiled GUI
 > * onos-envoy - containing a grpc-web proxy for connecting to onos-topo, onos-config etc.

 If you don't have a cluster running and want to try on your local machine please follow first